chriskavanagh97/SoftwareQualityTesting/README.md

 **List of Branches All merged into Develop**

-_Sprint Backlog_ This branch consists of doccumentation regarding the task estimation and veloictiy calcluation of each spint.
+**_Sprint Backlog:_** This branch consists of doccumentation regarding the task estimation and veloictiy calcluation of each spint.

-_Version Contron_ This Branch consists of doccumentation regarding the use of github and what branches I used and why
+**_Version Contron:_** This Branch consists of doccumentation regarding the use of github and what branches I used and why

-_Review Checklist_ This is the checklist I used for my pull requests and to review code and ensure it is of high quality
+**_Review Checklist:_** This is the checklist I used for my pull requests and to review code and ensure it is of high quality

-_Test Driven Development_ This is doccumentation that discusses Test driven Development and how it was implmented on this project
+**_Test Driven Development:_** This is doccumentation that discusses Test driven Development and how it was implmented on this project

-_Test Coverage Tool_ This is doccumentation that highlihgts my use of a Test Coverage metric.
+**_Test Coverage Tool:_** This is doccumentation that highlihgts my use of a Test Coverage metric.

-_Create Objects_ This branch was made to create the neccesary objects for the project such as Survey
+**_Create Objects:_** This branch was made to create the neccesary objects for the project such as Survey

-_Test Configuration_ This branch was used to confugure J unit tests with my Intellij and create my J unit class.
+**_Test Configuration:_** This branch was used to confugure J unit tests with my Intellij and create my J unit class.

-_Develop Survey_ This was branch was used to create functionality and tests for Survey creation
+**_Develop Survey:_** This was branch was used to create functionality and tests for Survey creation

-_Develop Question_ This was branch was used to create functionality and tests for Question creation
+**_Develop Question:_** This was branch was used to create functionality and tests for Question creation

-_Develop SurveyResponse_ This was branch was used to create functionality and tests for SurveyResponse creation
+**_Develop SurveyResponse:_** This was branch was used to create functionality and tests for SurveyResponse creation

-_Develop SearchingMethod_ This was branch was used to create functionality and tests for all searching methods needed in my project such as searching for a specific survey
+**_Develop SearchingMethod:_** This was branch was used to create functionality and tests for all searching methods needed in my project such as searching for a specific survey

-_Develop_Calculate_ This branch was used to create calculations for my project such as average and standard deviation of surveys
+**_Develop_Calculate:_** This branch was used to create calculations for my project such as average and standard deviation of surveys